A FILM BY BRIAN JOHNSON

 THE COLOUR OF INK is a film about the first, and maybe last, analog medium.
 Ink has always been with us.
 It’s the liquid currency of secrets and scripture, literature and legislation: civilization’s carbon fingerprint.
 This documentary feature explores ink’s ancient bloodline by following a contemporary alchemist who harvests pigments from the urban wild.

 Following the trail of Jason’s ink, we find our characters, from authors to tattoo artists.
 A Japanese calligrapher covers a wall in a state of trance.
 An Ojibway painter mines pigment from the limestone of Manitoulin Island.
 A Mexican artisan draws red dye from insects that feed on cacti.
-Jason sends his ink to visionaries such as Ai Wei Wei and David Lynch, and novelists like Stephen King and Margaret Atwood, who find inspiration in the flow of ink.
-J.K.
-Rowling defends the need to teach children cursive writing.
+Jason sends his ink to visionaries such as David Lynch, and novelists like Stephen King and Margaret Atwood, who find inspiration in the flow of ink.